ibercovich/super-vanilla-cloudflare-pages/README.md

   - A single schema should result in both sql creation and querying
   - And also form generation in HTML (e.g. generate form for Schema X)
   - reach out to https://massadas.com to share project
+- Authentication
+  - Add header with login/logout button
+  - Have htmx communicate authentication errors back to user
+  - Need permissions
+  - Need better separation from routing (in utils) and auth.
+They depend on each other
+  - Move authentication queries to db.js
+- Routing
+  - maybe it makes sense to have a single main entry point to capture authentication /etc once

 ## Overview